syncfusion-content/blazor-docs/blazor/rich-text-editor/import-export.md

 ## Import text file to editor

-You can import the text file into the editor by using the file stream objects.
-In the following example the text file import of stream and converting it to string and assigning to the editor value.
+The Rich Text Editor allows you to load an external text file in the editor.
+You can read the HTML file from your path using [StremReader](https://docs.microsoft.com/en-us/dotnet/api/system.io.streamreader?view=net-6.0) class and assign it to the editor with the `@bind-Value` property.

 {% tabs %}
 {% highlight razor %}